-Paul Wade ("Wadey" as he is known around the world) had a remarkable international career including the Olympic Games, 2 world cup campaigns and one of the toughest tasks in world football to "mark Diego Maradona" in the two legged world cup play off with Argentina.
+Paul Wade or 'Wadey' as he is known around the world had a remarkable international career, including the 1988 Olympic Games, the 1990 and 1994 World Cup campaigns and one of the toughest tasks in world football to 'mark Diego Maradona' (probably the best player in the world at that time) in the 1993 World Cup play off with Argentina.

 In a career with over 100 appearances for his country, Paul also won two National Soccer League championships and was voted NSL player of the year in 1988.
 No less than 46 of his 84 first class international matches were as captain of the Socceroos.
 Born in Cheshire, England in 1962, Paul came to Australia in 1973 at the age of 11.
 Paul made his NSL debut in 1984 for Green Gully in Victoria & won the 1985 NSL Championship with Brunswick Juventus.
 Eight years later & another NSL Championship with South Melbourne, Paul finished career with Canberra Cosmos the most capped Socceroo of all time.

 Of the thousands of fans who turned out to farewell this Australian soccer legend in his final match, there was one thing none of them knew.
 That Paul has epilepsy.
 Paul didn't know it either, even though he had epilepsy since childhood.
 "Would I have ended up representing my country in all those matches, if I knew I had epilepsy?
 I just don't know...everybody responds to epilepsy differently... some people let it change the whole way they see themselves and what they can do."

 "To deal with epilepsy well, you need the right attitude and you can't do it alone ... you need teamwork."

 Paul's passion for the game carried on after his retirement to both extensive work in the media as an expert TV presenter and in a variety of junior development roles.